xrdocs/8000/_blogs/8000-router-power-consumption-part-1.md

 ## Conclusion

 Much is made of chip-level power efficiency, but that is not the ultimate goal – merely a means to an end.
 Operators shouldn’t care if power is used to flip transistors or spin fans, they just want the system to be efficient.
 Evaluating systems should include benchmarks that can be standardized as well as network-specific configurations which may include multiple generations of hardware, a partially filled chassis, or different traffic loads.
 For the 8800 Series, the Q200-based 8800-LC0-36FH is used as the line card along with the most recent switch fabric available for the chassis.

-Other Cisco IOS XR platforms use higher traffic levels for their typical case in Cisco Power Calculator and bundle LR4 optics on all ports.
-We made the changes for the 8000 Series to better reflect everyday traffic patterns reported by our customers and from data we collected in production networks.

-This may not represent your network or RFP benchmark, so for the 8800 Series, we have developed models based on extensive lab testing that can provide accurate estimates for any combination of line cards, type and number of fabric cards, packet size, bandwidth, optics, and temperature.
-If you are considering the 8000 series for your network, ask your account team to help with power modeling.

 In summary, the key metric for power consumption is system power in your typical conditions.
 When router shopping, ask vendors for system-level data that meets your real requirements and for details on how they were tested or calculated.
 Make sure to also look closely at timelines for qualification and ramp to deployment so that you evaluate systems available in the same generation and do not compare deployable hardware with press releases.